BarbarianTarkus/Portfolio/README.md

 	</a>
 	```

-3. Also I use the deploying configuration used on the Docs
+3. Also I use the deploying configuration used on the Docs:
+4.
 	.github/workflows/deploy.yml
 	```yml
 	name: Deploy to GitHub Pages